1.5 Degrees C: Understanding World’s Critical Warming Threshold

 HES – SO Geneva

-2050Today Members Signatory institution of the 2050Today Charter – ACTION PLAN being adopted (10.12.2024) HES-SO Geneva’s climate Plan in a nutshell ENERGY The actions specific to this sector will be validated by the HES SO Geneva on 10 December 2024.
-FOOD The actions specific to this sector will be validated by the HES SO Geneva on […]
+Signatory institution of the 2050Today Charter – ACTION PLAN adopted HES-SO Geneva’s climate Plan in a nutshell ENERGY The actions specific to this sector will be validated by the HES SO Geneva on 10 December 2024.
+FOOD The actions specific to this sector will be validated by the HES SO Geneva on 10 December 2024.
+MOBILITY […]

-EGPAF – Elisabeth Glaser Pediatric AIDS Foundation (Geneva Office)
+EGPAF – Elizabeth Glaser Pediatric AIDS Foundation (Geneva Office)

-2050Today Members Signatory institution of the 2050Today Charter Contribution to climate action The Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) is committed to taking effective and impactful measures to combat climate change.
+Signatory institution of the 2050Today Charter Contribution to climate action The Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) is committed to taking effective and impactful measures to combat climate change.
 We cannot achieve our mission to end HIV/AIDS globally in children, youth, and families without mitigating the effects of climate change.
-Climate change is […]
+Climate change is already adversely […]

 Is Carbon Capture and Storage a Climate Solution?